 Dick Radatz, Sr. twice led the American League in saves, was a 2-time All-Star, and to this day holds the Major League record for strikeouts in a season by a reliever with 181.
 Yep, that’s 181, as in K181 Enterprises, a fitting homage to a father from his son.

 Beer drinkers and baseball fans today might find it hard to believe that in the game’s early days (pre 1900), beer sales were actually shunned by owners of the National League, who kicked some teams out of the league just for selling beer and whiskey.
 In the modern era, baseball and beer are as natural a duo as Abbott & Costello.

 - The New York Yankees, St. Louis Cardinals, and Toronto Blue Jays were all at one time, or currently are, owned by a brewery.

 - The Milwaukee Brewers adopted their name in 1970 as a tribute to the city’s long association with the brewing industry.

 - For years, national breweries were some of the largest sponsors for Major League baseball teams – think Chicago Cubs, Harry Caray and Budweiser.

 - Regional brewers can now be seen in prominent locations at ballparks big and small – Summit Brewing at Target Field in Minneapolis, or the Point Craft River in Wisconsin Rapids (Northwoods League) where guests get their beer delivered on mini-rafts floating down a small river.

-- Three Northwoods League teams offer team-branded beers: the Eau Claire Express (The Kurve), the Fond du Lac Dock Spiders (Dock Spiders Pale Ale) and the La Crosse Loggers (Logger Lager), Lakeshore Chinooks (Chinooks 19 IPA), St. Cloud Rox (Rox Lager)
+- Several Northwoods League teams offer team-branded beers: Eau Claire Express (The Kurve), Fond du Lac Dock Spiders (Dock Spiders Pale Ale), La Crosse Loggers (Logger Lager), Lakeshore Chinooks (Chinooks 19 IPA), St. Cloud Rox (Rox Lager)